This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 YOU MIGHT LIKE – The best things to do in Canary Wharf and Docklands >

 High on the hill in Greenwich Park, the Greenwich Royal Observatory is where time started (sort of!) – and you can stand on the historic prime meridian of the world (where GMT actually begins).

-If you happen to be visiting at lunchtime, check out the Greenwich Time Ball which drops daily at 1pm, which historically helped mariners set and synchronise their watches.
-Even if you don’t pay to go in, it is still rather cool to see the exterior and enjoy the hillside views of Greenwich Park and the River Thames.
+If you happen to be visiting Greenwich around lunchtime, check out the Greenwich Time Ball which drops daily at 1pm.
+The Time Ball historically helped mariners set and synchronise their watches and is now a very cool Greenwich thing to do.

-3. The Cutty Sark / National Maritime Museum
+3. The Cutty Sark

 Time for tea!
 Well, kind of – The Cutty Sark stands proud in the heart of Greenwich, acting as a rather fitting focal point.

 Built in 1869, Greenwich’s The Cutty Sark is the world’s only surviving tea-clipper, and it’s history can be explored as you wander around the exterior of the vessel as well as a cleverly designed museum which sits in the ship’s bow.
 The architecture and layout of the museum is rather ingenious, much of it reimagined after an outbreak of fire in 2007.

 In addition, the Cutty Sark is home to the world’s largest collection of carved maritime figureheads (which can sometimes be rather creepy, especially at night).